Case Study

 Establish shared experience principles

-We aligned Channel 4 stakeholders around clear principles to guide decision-making - reducing subjective debates and creating a consistent definition of quality across platforms.
+We aligned Channel 4 stakeholders around clear principles to guide decision-making - reducing subjective debate and creating a consistent definition of quality across platforms.

 This clarified what should be: